Learn what Community Choice Aggregation is

 SVCE has provided service to customers since April 2017.

 Valley Clean Energy is a not-for-profit, public agency that sources 42% - 100% renewable energy to its customers.
 VCE’s service area includes the City of Davis, the City of Woodland and unincorporated Yolo County.

 VCE has provided service to customers since 2018.

 PLEASE NOTE: PG&E cannot accept opt-out requests.

-If you receive notice that your electric service can be served by a CCA, and you want to opt out of the CCA program, you must submit your opt-out request directly to the CCA.
-Submit an opt-out request if:
+If you receive notice that your electric service can be served by a CCA, and you wish to opt out of the CCA program and continue to have PG&E buy and/or generate your electricity, you must submit your opt-out request directly to the CCA.

 - Your area is transitioning to the CCA for the first time